jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 element proactively scaled to better meet upcoming demand.

-Figure \ref{phpa_avg_compare_3} shows the third day, which follows the same liness as the second day, with peaks in average latency eliminated by the PHPA.
+Figure \ref{phpa_avg_compare_3} shows the third day, which follows the same pattern as the second day, with peaks in average latency eliminated by the PHPA.

 Figures \ref{phpa_max_compare_1} and \ref{phpa_max_compare_2} fit my hypothesis, with the first day seeing a similar maximum latency performance between the HPA